ericlewis/GithubLegoSets/README.md

 # GitHub LEGO Sets

-A collection of reversed engineer LEGO sets created by GitHub as swag.
+A collection of reverse engineered LEGO sets created by GitHub as swag.

 ## The set